-- From the Start screen, type n, and then select Settings. - 2.
-Type network and sharing in the search box, and then select Network and Sharing Center.
+- 1. From the Start screen, type network and sharing. - 2.
+Click Settings, and then select Network and Sharing Center from the options displayed.

-For more information, from the Start screen, type h, and then select Help and Support.
+For more information, see Help and Support.
+To access Help and Support, from the Start screen, type help, and then select Help and Support from the list of apps.